discretegames/runmany/README.md

 RunMany has preset commands for a number of languages:

-> Ada, C, C#, C++, Dart, Fortran, Go, Groovy, Haskell, Java, JavaScript, Julia, Kotlin, Lisp, Lua, Pascal, Perl, PHP, Python, Python 2, R, Racket, Ruby, Rust, Scala, TypeScript, VBScript, Visual Basic
+> Ada, C, C#, C++, Dart, Fortran, Go, Groovy, Haskell, Java, JavaScript, Julia, Kotlin, Lisp, Lua, Pascal, Perl, PHP, Python, Python 2, R, Racket, Ruby, Rust, Scala, TypeScript, VBScript, and Visual Basic

-But these presets may fail depending on OS and system configuration.
+But these presets were made for a Windows machine and may fail depending on OS and system configuration.
 However, commands can be overridden and new languages can be added by modifying the settings JSON.
 [See more below.](https://github.com/discretegames/runmany#settings-json)